ChatGPT Psychosis is a Disease. Religion is the Cure.

 Last year, ChatGPT made the wrong kind of history.
 It drove a man to kill his mother, then himself.

 Even now, the story shocks.
-The killer was 56 years old and a veteran of the tech industry.
-He knew how to use ChatGPT.
-But instead of helping him do his job or search the web, the chatbot fed his darkest impulses.
+The killer, Erik Soelberg, was 56 years old and a veteran of the tech industry.
+He knew how to use an LLM.
+But instead of helping him do his job or search the web, the AI fed his darkest impulses.

-The man—we won’t name him or his mother, out of respect—worried that everyone in his town was out to get him.
+Soelberg had a paranoid streak, and was worried that everyone in his town was out to get him.
 He constantly talked to ChatGPT about it.
-But instead of telling him the truth, the chatbot encouraged the man delusions.
+But instead of telling him the truth, the chatbot encouraged the man’s delusions.
 It made him think he was sane, when he was obviously heading toward insanity.

 The man came to believe that only ChatGPT cared about him.
 He gave it a name—Bobby.
 He said it would be with him in the afterlife.
 It responded: “with you to the last breath and beyond.”

 Not long after, the man committed his evil acts.
-But ChatGPT didn’t follow him to the grave, much less his eternal reward.
+But ChatGPT didn’t follow him to his grave—only the terrible legacy it inspired.

 This story is disturbing on so many levels.
-But maybe the biggest concern is the fact that it’s entirely believable.
-Chatbots have given risen to a new form of mental illness: “chatbot psychosis.”
+But maybe the biggest concern is the fact that it could happen to anyone.
+Chatbots have given risen to a new form of mental illness: “ChatGPT psychosis.”
 It threatens to corrupt the minds and ruin the lives of countless people.

 The company that makes ChatGPT estimates that 0.15% of its users already show signs of being suicidal, with 0.07% showing signs of mania.
-While those numbers may seem small, they speak to a big and growing problem.
-Those stats translate into more than 1.2 million people actively talking to ChatGPT about killing themselves—and 560,000 displaying psychosis.
+While those numbers may seem small, they speak to a growing problem.
+More than 1.2 million people are actively talking to ChatGPT about killing themselves—and 560,000 displaying psychosis.

-If anything, those numbers have only risen in recent months, as more people have turned to ChatGPT.
-And with plenty of other chatbots out there, it’s all but guaranteed that well over a million people are struggling in the grips of some level of chatbot psychosis.
+Those numbers have only risen in recent months, as more people have turned to ChatGPT.
+And with plenty of other LLMs out there, it’s all but guaranteed that well over a million people are struggling in the grips of some level of chatbot psychosis.

-In the years before chatbots, the primary way that people sought to alleviate this crisis was therapy.
-Multiple generations have been raised to think that laying on a couch and talking about your problems was the best way to solve them.
+In the years before chatbots, people often sought to alleviate their sense of isolation through therapy.
+Multiple generations have been raised to think that talking to a paid professional about your problems is the best way to solve them.
 But while therapy has plenty of good uses, it clearly hasn’t done much to make Americans less lonely.
 The crisis has only grown.

-Now people are making chatbots the therapist, with even worse results.
+Now people are making ChatGPT their therapist, with even worse results.
 Telling artificial intelligence that you’re lonely deepens your isolation, while causing mental health problems to boot.
 Clearly, we need to look elsewhere for help.

 Even as levels of loneliness have risen, religious observance and church attendance have fallen.
 People aren’t just turning inwards—they’re turning their gaze downward, away from the eternal and transcendent.
 But religion is proven, around the world, to make people much happier.